Every Drop Matters

 Outdoor water use is where we can collectively make our greatest water conservation gains!
 Summertime water use in Redmond is higher than the national average.
 We use five times more water in the summer than in winter, primarily because of landscape irrigation.
 The City of Redmond wants to reduce summer water use substantially and needs your help to do it.

-To learn how to use less water in your yard and save on your water bill, visit our Outdoor Water Conservation webpage.
+To learn how to use less water in your yard, visit our Outdoor Water Conservation webpage.

 The Weather Station